 Waterwise – Reducing water wastage in the UK

-Waterwise is an independent, not for profit organisation focused on decreasing water consumption in the UK by 2010 and building the evidence base for large scale water efficiency.
+Waterwise is an independent, not for profit organisation focused on decreasing water consumption in the UK and building the evidence base for large scale water efficiency.
 They are the leading authority on water efficiency in the UK.
 For more information visit www.waterwise.org.uk